avantifellows/adr/docs/guide/create-new-adr.md

 ### Write your content in the newly created file
 Create your ADR here using the copied template.
 Make sure all sections are filled accordingly.

+#### What about Diagrams?
+Recommended way is to create diagrams using [DrawIO](https://app.diagrams.net/).
+It's free to use and just like Whimsical or any other drawing tool.
+The best part?
+You can export the file as an `SVG`, which you can re-upload to the DrawIO platform if you want to make any changes in the future.
+Make sure to save the image file in `docs/public` directory, with name something like `adr1_image3.svg`.

 ### Create a pull request
 Create a pull request from your branch to main.
 Creating the PR will automatically deploy your changes to a staging site - [staging-adr.avantifellows.org](https://staging-adr.avantifellows.org)